mith/pong/README.md

 ### Nix

-To run the game locally using Nix, run the following command:
+To run the game locally using Nix, use the following command:
 ```
 nix run github:mith/pong
 ```